MicrosoftDocs/architecture-center/docs/example-scenario/bedrock/bedrock-automated-deployments.md

 ### Securing the Bedrock GitOps workflow

-In a production scenario, it can be tempting to modify a Kubernetes resource directly on the cluster via kubectl, Kubernetes dashboard, or Helm via tiller.
+In a production scenario, it can be tempting to modify a Kubernetes resource directly using the [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) command line tool or the web-based UI [Kubernetes Dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/).

 Doing this is not advisable!
-The reason to avoid this practice is that GitOps are centered around a single interface and tooling infrastructure where the repos will always contain the ***single source of truth*** for a given deployment.
+The reason to avoid this practice is that GitOps are centered around a single interface and tooling infrastructure where the repos will always contain the **single source of truth** for a given deployment.
 Git's version control system is the basis for managing all configuration.
 Any configuration scenario that circumvents Git in GitOps loses out on the ability to roll back changes, audit logs, and raises the potential for buggy or unsanctioned functionality in the clusters.
 Moreover, the ability to detect changes and automate actions (such as alerts and updates) is compromised.

 > [!NOTE]
-> While Kubectl can duplicate some of the GitOps automation steps here, doing so will break the automation.
-Avoid any use of Kubectl to directly make changes to the cluster.
+> While kubectl can duplicate some of the GitOps automation steps here, doing so will break the automation.
+Avoid any use of kubectl to directly make changes to the cluster.

 ### Disaster recovery

 Things can and will go wrong at some point.
 When that happens, it is important that the system does not go down.
 Bedrock supports many strategies for keeping your application up and running.

-In a worst-case scenario where the deployed cluster(s) can no longer function, recovery is accomplished by merely redeploying the clusters.
+In a worst-case scenario where the deployed clusters can no longer function, recovery is accomplished by merely redeploying the clusters.
 To do this, you simply point to the correct manifest repo after you deploy the new cluster with Flux.
 Bedrock takes care of the rest.

 If the outage is caused by a hardware failure, you just redirect the deployment by specifying a new destination in the HLD script, commit the script, and create a new PR.
 In some cases, this alternate HLD script might be a standard contingency created as part of an organization’s standard operating procedure and held in the repo until needed.